· David Cruz · ABA Best Practices · 13 min read

 Independent (I)

 The learner completes the response without any prompt.
-This is the goal for all skill acquisition programs.
+Independent is the goal state for skill acquisition programs.
+It sits outside the intrusiveness continuum because no prompt was delivered.
+In TallyFlex’s weight-based system, Independent has weight 0.

 No Response (NR)